Home > Philosophy Why the Fear of Death Is Irrational

 Why the Fear of Death Is Irrational

 Someone with death anxiety emailed to me the following question, “I am terribly afraid of death right now.
 I don’t really know why.
 I’ve never been afraid before.
 With so many different NDE versions, all claiming to be the one answer, how could any of them really be?”
-This article addresses this concern.

 Each person’s NDE testimony is their own personal experience of a reality that is far more dynamic than physical reality.
 Detectives know that if you ask several eyewitnesses of a robbery, for example, you will not get exactly the same story and some may even be contradictory or erroneous for various reasons.
 The reasons why near-death experiences are so different from each other are the same reasons why experiences in this world are different (although there are a large amount of similarities).
 I have a web page that gives a more in depth discussion on why NDEs are different.